 Customize Your Degree

-With scores of electives and courses cross-listed with other units on campus every semester, students have a great degree of flexibility in designing a program of study that meets their specific interests.
+With scores of electives and courses cross-listed with other units on campus every semester, students have a great degree of flexibility in designing a program of study that meets their specific policy interests.
 The MPAff program also offers three formal mechanisms for customizing a degree.